edigar/marketplace/README.md

 ## Documentation

-In order to document the endpoints, you can use openapi schemas and see the result with swagger, already installed and working.
+In order to document the endpoints, you can use openapi schemas and see the result with [swagger](https://swagger.io/docs/specification/2-0/what-is-swagger/).
 To generate documentation run `php artisan swagger:scan` at root of the project.

-Then you'll see the documentation on `public` directory.
-You can open `swagger-ui` file on browser, in order to see endpoints documentation.
+A `swagger.json` file will be generated in public folder.
+Some IDEs allow visualization with an embedded server and opening `swagger-ui.html`.
+Easy viewing will soon be added.

 ### Docker